sergant210/myCalendar/README.md

 - mycalendar.default_js - myCalendar js file.
 By default, default.js.
 It can be replaced by yours or empty.

 ## Snippet properties
 All properties have detailed description.
 For more information see [fullCalendar doc](http://fullcalendar.io/docs/).

+You can try it on [demo page](http://modzone.ru/mycalendar.html).

 ##Bugs and improvements
 Feel free to suggest ideas/improvements/bugs on GitHub: